Adventures, Kids

 My Goal: Complete school

-If I Had a Million Dollars: I would
+If I Had a Million Dollars: I’d buy a Nintendo Switch 2

 What I Am Looking Forward to This Year: Fifth grade!
 Playing with friends more often, spending more time with my Dad and Mom.